Projects per year

 Current projects:

-This project traces the development of global governance norms and discourses, both in relation to the historical (the League of Nations) and the contemporary (the UN system) iterations of the liberal international system.
-This research explores how discourses of (mainstream) international governance come to be and how they reproduce gendered, racialised, and sexualised identities through a variety of political (and cultural) texts.
-The project seeks to interrogate how representations are operationalised as discursive practices across boundaries of 'governance' and 'cultural' knowledge(s), and how these are anchored to contemporary and historical social and political systems of power.
+This project uncovers the development of global governance norms and discourses, both in relation to the historical (the League of Nations) and the contemporary (the UN system) iterations of the liberal international system.
+This research explores how discourses of (mainstream) international governance come to be, and how they shape and are shaped by state governance and political discourses.
+This analysis gives insight into how international governance is anchored to contemporary and historical social and political systems of power, and therefore how states and other actors behave and are enabled and constrained in their actions.

 International crises and non-Western financial systems as 'alternative' models of risk

-The project engages with crises in the international system, with a focus on the emergence of 'Islamic finance' and 'Sharia-compliant' banking in the context of responses to the 2008 Global Financial Crisis (GFC).
-The project looks at how and why 'Islamic' approaches to banking and finance are considered to embody an alternative model of ‘risk’, ‘partnership’ and ‘ethical’ practice, and may, according to some, constitute a solution to the poor regulatory capacity and lack of transparency of neoliberalism that led to the GFC.
-Concerned with exploring the dominant narratives constructed in relation to this, the project has a particular focus on recent discussions of post-crisis Shariah-compliant banking and finance which have increasingly highlighted the potential impact of women’s economic voice in this context.
+The project analyses crises in the international system, with a focus on 'Islamic finance' and 'Sharia-compliant' banking after the 2008 Global Financial Crisis (GFC).
+The project looks at how and why 'Islamic' approaches to banking and finance are considered to embody an alternative model of ‘risk’, ‘partnership’ and ‘ethical’ practice.
+According to some, this approach constitutes a solution to the poor regulatory capacity and lack of transparency of neoliberalism that led to the GFC.
+The project has a particular focus on recent discussions of post-crisis Shariah-compliant banking and finance which have increasingly highlighted the potential impact of women’s economic voice in this context.

 Research student supervision